Stress and Hormones: Are They Related?

 Thyroid Hormones

 Thyroxine (T4) and triiodothyronine (T3) are the two main thyroid hormones that regulate metabolism, growth, brain development, and other functions.
-Research shows their levels decrease during heightened stress due to inhibited secretion of the thyroid-stimulating hormone (TSH) caused by elevated cortisol.
-Prologued stress increases our susceptibility to autoimmune thyroid conditions such as Hashimoto’s thyroiditis and Graves’ disease.
+Their levels decrease during heightened stress due to inhibited secretion of the thyroid-stimulating hormone (TSH) caused by elevated cortisol.
+Prolonged stress increases our susceptibility to autoimmune thyroid conditions such as Hashimoto’s thyroiditis and Graves’ disease.

 Sex Hormones